ghc/ghc/docs/users_guide/phases.rst

     when linking against this package.
     See :ref:`shared object name mangling <building-packages>` for details.

+.. ghc-flag:: -fshared-link-rts
+    :shortdesc: Link the runtime when generating a shared library
+    :type: dynamic
+    :category: linking

+    When generating shared libraries GHC does not automatically link the RTS.
+    This is to allow choosing the RTS flavour (:ghc-flag:`-threaded`, :ghc-flag:`-eventlog`, etc) when generating an executable.
+However when the shared library is the intended product it is useful to be able to reverse this default.
+See :ref:`shared-libraries-c-api` for an usage example.

 .. ghc-flag:: -dynload
     :shortdesc: Selects one of a number of modes for finding shared libraries at runtime.
     :type: dynamic